iStock-1223189985-1.jpg

 [G]: What was your internship experience like at Genesis and what prompted you to accept the offer of a full-time analyst role?

-Being an intern at Genesis is great, if you are inquisitive and enjoy working in a dynamic and fast-paced environment.
-As long as you take initiative and ask, the seniors, including the Partners, are more than willing to teach you.
+Being an intern at Genesis is great if you’re inquisitive and enjoy working in a dynamic and fast-paced environment.
+As long as you take initiative and ask questions, the seniors—including the Partners—are more than willing to teach you.

-Interns are also given the opportunity to take on more responsibilities, such as being involved in a deal from origination to execution, including attending networking events, talking to startup founders, analysing the deal and culminating with a presentation to the Investment Committee (IC) for approval.
+Interns have the opportunity to take on higher-level responsibilities, such as being involved in a deal from origination to execution, attending networking events, talking to startup founders, undertaking financial modelling and due diligence, and culminating with a presentation to the Investment Committee (IC) for approval.

-Genesis places a strong emphasis on learning and development, whereby the team are ever-willing to share about their experiences, be it during weekly discussions or through masterclasses.
+Genesis places a strong emphasis on learning and development, where the team members take turns to their experiences, be it during weekly discussions or through masterclasses.

 Besides working hard, the team knows how to have fun too!
-For our bonding day, we went for a short hike, raced each other in the Luge at Sentosa, and ended off with a durian buffet!
+For one of our Bonding Day, we went for a short hike, raced each other in the Luge at Sentosa, and ended off with a durian buffet!
+When overseas travel opened up, the team went on a trip to Penang, taking in the sights and eating a lot of delicious food.

-The dynamic and challenging nature of venture debt investing, coupled with the positive culture at Genesis and the opportunity to further develop myself prompted me to accept the conversion offer and continue my journey with Genesis as a full-time analyst.
+The dynamic and challenging nature of venture debt investing, coupled with the positive culture at Genesis and the opportunity to further develop myself prompted me to accept the conversion offer and continue my journey with Genesis as a full-time member of the Investment and Portfolio team.